scroll-tech/scroll/specs/Deposit.md

 function depositERC20AndCall(address _token, address _to, uint256 _amount, bytes memory _data, uint256 _gasLimit) public payable;
 ```

-We use the similar design as [Arbitrum protocol](https://developer.offchainlabs.com/docs/bridging_assets#bridging-erc20-tokens).
+We use a similar design as [Arbitrum protocol](https://developer.offchainlabs.com/docs/bridging_assets#bridging-erc20-tokens).
 Several gateway contracts are used to bridge different kinds of ERC20 tokens, such as standard ERC20 tokens, custom ERC20 tokens, and Wrapped Ether.
 `L1GatewayRouter` records the mapping of ERC20 tokens to the corresponding ERC20 gateway on the L1.
 `L1GatewayRouter` uses `StandardERC20Gateway` as the ERC20 gateway for a new ERC20 token by default unless otherwise specified.